Mercury Logo

 In early 2020, Byrne Hobart was convinced COVID-19 would change the world.
 He was perplexed that so few felt the same.
 On January 27th — just seven days after the first confirmed case in America was found in Washington State — he tweeted that he believed the virus had already made its way to his then home state of New York.
 He was afraid the spread of the virus would be an economic disaster for every kind of business, down to his own employability as a freelancer.

-So, with the goal of attracting enough buzz to help him land writing gigs, he doubled down on writing his newsletter, then a substack on tech and finance, with an audience of around 1200, largely made of tech and startup employees.
+So, with the goal of attracting enough buzz to help him land writing gigs, he doubled down on writing his newsletter, then a Substack on tech and finance, with an audience of around 1200, largely made of tech and startup employees.
 He never anticipated that it would eventually grow to a loyal 50K+ following.
 He definitely did not expect the shoutouts from some of the tech industry’s most admired leaders like Stripe founder and CEO Patrick Collison, writer Patrick McKenzie, and Susa Ventures’ GP Leo Polovets.

 Though he was wrong about some of his pandemic predictions — the biggest impact the pandemic had was on the human lives it took, not mainly, as Hobart once believed, on Chinese manufacturing — he was still one of the first to anticipate the virus’ global spread.